Honey and cinnamon are two natural ingredients with multiple health benefits.

-While there is some evidence that each has some medicinal uses, some claims about the mixture of honey and cinnamon seem too good to be true.
+While there’s evidence that each has some medicinal uses, several claims about the mixture of honey and cinnamon seem too good to be true.

 This article reviews the benefits of honey and cinnamon, separating fact from fiction.

-Today it is most commonly used in cooking and baking, or as a sweetener in beverages.
+Today it’s most commonly used in cooking and baking, or as a sweetener in beverages.

 Both honey and cinnamon have multiple health benefits on their own.
 However, some people assume that combining the two is even more beneficial.

-Since then, bold claims about the honey and cinnamon combo have multiplied.
+Since then, bold claims about the combination of honey and cinnamon have multiplied.

-These two ingredients do have plenty of health applications, but not all the claims about the combination are backed by science.
+While these two ingredients have plenty of health applications, not all of the claims about combining the two are backed by science.

-Bottom Line: Honey and cinnamon are ingredients that can be used as both food and medicine.
+Honey and cinnamon are ingredients that can be used as both foods and medicines.
 However, not all of the claims about honey and cinnamon are supported by research.

 Cinnamon is a popular spice in cooking and baking that can also be taken as a supplement.